This article describes how to connect Tableau to a Snowflake data warehouse and set up the data source.

 For information about how to configure OAuth for connections between Tableau and Snowflake, see Configure OAuth for Snowflake Connections(Link opens in a new window).

 You can connect from Tableau through a proxy to Snowflake.
-If you are using Tableau 2019.4 or later, you can configure this with the connector dialog by typing the required parameters in the Advanced tab.
+If you are using Tableau version 2019.4 or later, you can configure it with the connector dialog by typing the required parameters in the Advanced tab.

 For information about the parameters you should use, see the Snowflake documentation(Link opens in a new window).